 One day, it all changed.
 I began a major commitment to my physical condition.
 I started walking daily.

 Years later, I began running and working out with weights.
 I was a sprinter in high school, not a distance runner, so running never appealed to me.
 However, for probably over 30 years now, I have become a consistent runner.
 Oh, not a true runner, more of a jogger.
 I don’t go fast, but I do go far and long.
 Anyone who has ever gone running with me knows I will probably not outpace them, but I may outlast them.

 Presently, I run an hour or so a day, three to four days a week.
 Additionally, I work out on a Pelaton bike with trainers online and on demand, two to three days a week.
 This commitment is very important in my life.
-Even on Sunday mornings, I jog on the treadmill for an hour.
+Even on Sunday mornings, I jog on the treadmill, such as that low profile treadmill, for an hour.
 While on the treadmill, I go over my message for the day, working through mastering it before delivering it publicly.

 I am convinced that I could not do what I do—with my workload and life’s pressure—without this strong commitment to running, biking and conditioning.
 Caring for my body is very important, not only for the quality of my health, but the management of my responsibilities.

 If you have read previously concerning my morning schedule, you will see that I exercise in the morning.
 Delayed exercise and fitness usually results in no exercise and fitness.
 That is why I do it in the mornings.

 As I have stated in Living Fit, I cannot determine how long I live, but I can determine how well I live.
 Every day is a gift from God.
 I need to treat it as such and take the needed time for physical fitness so I can be in the best position to take my best shot for God daily.